‘The Walking Dead’ Season 7: Andrew Lincoln Says ‘The Band Is Back’

 A photo posted by The Walking Dead (@walkingdeadamc) on

 The rest of this season of The Walking Dead will also likely include efforts by Rick, Daryl, and others in their group to convince people from other communities to join them in their fight against Negan and the Saviors.
 TV Line has released photos of what appears to be them trying to do just that with Hilltop leader Gregory.
 He doesn’t appear very cooperative, which is no surprise.
+It’s also expected that Ezekiel will join Grimes in his war against Negan.

 RELATED ARTICLES FROM INQUISITR